 I was just about to splash out on fitting my house with a whole set of LightwaveRF kit but I’m going to hold out until they confirm Homekit compatibility or a competitor does.

 The LightwaveRF light dimmer switches and plug sockets have been around a few years now but, in my opinion, you’d still be hard push to find anything RF controlled that looks as good.
-That said, there are better, and smarter, ways to control them that the wifi link already so there probably isnt a need to wait for Homekit.Running RFXCom with Domoticz on model b raspberry pi.
+That said, there are better, and smarter, ways to control them that the wifi link already so there probably isnt a need to wait for Homekit.Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 After watching the Keynote from WWDC earlier I searched once again for any news on LWRF supporting Apple HomeKit and came across this hidden gem;